 Day 7: Aswan

-This afternoon tour the Nobles Tombs, Kalabsha Temple and the Nubian village.
-The village is located on an island that was first was called Khnum, but since the Greek times it has been known as Elephantine Island.
-It is famous for its Nubian villages, who were the ancient inhabitants of this region.
+This afternoon tour the Nobles Tombs, Kalabsha Temple, and the Nubian village.
+The village is located on an island that was first was called Khnum, but since Greek times, it has been known as Elephantine Island.
+It is famous for its Nubian villages, which were the ancient inhabitants of this region.

 Day 8: Aswan / Abu Simbel / Cairo

 This morning you fly to Abu Simbel and begin by visiting the temple of Ramses II and Queen Nefertari.
 The temples of Abu Simbel are among the most interesting pharaonic temples.
 Located close to the southern border with Sudan, it consists of two rock-cut temples, which date back to the reign of King Ramses II (1290-1223 BC).
 Unfortunately, these unique temples suffered from the rising water of Lake Nasser while the High Dam was being built.
 After the tour of Abu Simbel, you are transferred by flight to Cairo, where on arrival you are met and transferred to your hotel.
 Four Seasons First Residence Hotel (B)